Abdoulaye-Thespy/DevOps-Course/AWS/kubernetes-EKS.md

 ### Docker Swam
 - Une option pour exécuter simplement le conteneur manuellement avec Docker.
 Parfois, il est tentant de choisir un outil tout nouveau qui peut conduire à des architectures trop compliquées.

+# Reverse Proxy.
+- Analogy in real world: A reverse proxy is like a front desk in a hotel, we can use it to contact electricians and IT persons in case we have a problem in our hotel room.
+- Analogy in IT word: A front-end, communicates with and doesn't care what's behind the reverse proxy since the reverse proxy handles that one for it, and all it does is to communicate with the reverse proxy.

+## setup reverse proxy in k8s
+- Ingress/Egress is similar to AWS security goups, all about which IP can access the ressources and on which port ?
+## Self healing and and horizontal scaling
+- kubectl autoscale deployment <NAME> --cpu-percent=<CPU_PERCENTAGE> --min=<MIN_REPLICAS> --max=<MAX_REPLICAS>
+- kubectl get hpa

+# Using logs

+# Project: